-107 The male reproductive system of recognized laboratory tephritid fruit flies 108 (Bactrocera albistrigata, B. dorsalis, B. umbrosa, Zeugodacus cucurbitae, and Z. tau 109 complex) was shared under the stereomicroscope.
-They shared a pair of testes that 110 linked to the deferent duct morphologically.
-Throughout the ejaculatory bulb, there 111 were two pairs of seminal vesicles and two pairs of auxiliary glands (Figure 2A).
+The male reproductive systems of the recognized laboratory tephritid fruit flies (Bactrocera albistrigata, B. dorsalis, B. umbrosa, Zeugodacus cucurbitae, and Z. tau complex) were assessed under the stereomicroscope.
+They shared a pair of testes that linked to the deferent duct morphologically.
+Throughout the ejaculatory bulb, there were two pairs of seminal vesicles and two pairs of auxiliary glands (Figure 2A).

-The testicular capsule protected the many follicles seen in each testis (Figures 2B-2C).
+The testicular capsule protected many follicles seen in each testis (Figures 2B-2C).
 It was enclosed by a peritoneal membrane and had substantial cysts within the testicular follicle, with three zones (growth, maturation, and transformation).
-The spermatogenic stages of all fruit flies in the follicle were usually classified into four phases based on the morphology and histological organization of chromatin: spermatogonia, spermatocyte, spermatids, and spermatozoa (Figures 2C-2D).
+The spermatogenic stages of all fruit flies in the follicle were usually classified into four phases based on the morphology and histological organization of chromatin: spermatogonia, spermatocytes, spermatids, and spermatozoa (Figures 2C-2D).

 The spermatogonium was found at the follicle's apex.
-It was the biggest cell, 119 measuring 10-12 m in diameter.
-This stage's nucleus was big and included eosiophilic 120 cytoplasm (Data not shown).
+It was the biggest cell, measuring 10-12 microns in diameter.
+This stage's nucleus was large and included eosinophilic cytoplasm (data not shown).
 Mitotic division transforms the spermatogonium into spermatocytes.
-It had an oval-spherical form (Figure 2C).
-The resultant nucleus of 121 primary spermatocytes originally compacted the chromatin at the growing zone.
-The 122 spermatocyte then formed, going through the second meiotic division.
-This process is 123 also known as "spermiogenesis."
-At the maturation zone, the spermatid's chromatin in 124 125 the nucleus was severely compressed, but its eosinophilic cytoplasm was rare (Figure 2D).
+These had an oval-spherical form (Figure 2C).
+The resultant nucleus of primary spermatocytes originally compacted the chromatin at the growing zone.
+The spermatocyte then formed, going through the second meiotic division.
+This process is also known as "spermiogenesis."
+At the maturation zone, the spermatid's chromatin in the nucleus was severely compressed, but its eosinophilic cytoplasm was rare (Figure 2D).
 Spermatozoa were the final stage of the spermatogenesis process.
-It could be 126 discovered in a transition zone.
-Spermatozoa with expanded heads and tails were 127 128 discovered in abundance (or flagellum).
-Spermatozoa from the testis were released into 129 the deferent duct.
+These could be discovered in a transition zone.
+Spermatozoa with expanded heads and tails (or flagellum) were discovered in abundance.
+Spermatozoa from the testis were released into the deferent duct.

-The lumen of the seminal vesicle includes a significant number of free 130 spermatozoa (Figure 3A).
-A single layer columnar epithelium lined the auxiliary gland 131 wall, which was externally bordered by a thin muscle layer (Figure 3B).
-132
+The lumen of the seminal vesicle includes a significant number of free spermatozoa (Figure 3A).
+A single layer columnar epithelium lined the auxiliary gland wall, which was externally bordered by a thin muscle layer (Figure 3B).